Thewsthews/Personal_Portfolio/README.md

 # Personal_Portfolio 🎧

-A simple and elegant personal portfolio website built with HTML and CSS.
+A simple and elegant personal portfolio website built with HTML5 and CSS.

 ## Description 🗒️